 Electronic fare boxes are on each bus.
 These will accept a variety of payment methods: Canadian and American bills and coins, tokens, tickets and passes.
 Check your receipt for swag, since the fare boxes can issue random coupons and prizes.
-In addition to daily passes, one-, three- and six-month passes are also available.
+In addition to daily passes, one-month, three-month and six-month passes are also available.

-For current transit rates, specials and locations where you can pick up your bus pass see:
+For current transit rates, specials and locations where you can pick up your bus pass, click on:

 Low-income transit pass